Clerical script: Maturation

-Transition to the neo-clerical script
+Transition to neo-clerical

 A new type of clerical script, for which Chinese palaeographer Qiu Xigui termed the name "neo-clerical" (新隸體 (新隶体)), arose in the Eastern Han dynasty.
 The script, for convenience, abandoned the heavy tails present in the bafen script, while taking influence from the contemporaneous cursive script.
 Influenced by this new script style, the semi-cursive script would then arise, which would in turn give rise to the regular script.
-The neo-clerical form, or an intermediate form of the neo-clerical and the semi-cursive forms, is said to have become the way the common people wrote by the Wei-Jin period.
+The neo-clerical form, or an intermediate form of the neo-clerical and the semi-cursive forms, is said to have become the way the common people wrote by the Six Dynasties period.
 By the Northern and Southern dynasties, the regular script had succeeded the clerical script and become the principal script in use.

 As a calligraphic practice

 After the Northern and Southern dynasties, the clerical script was no longer actively in use, but its style survived in calligraphy.